Rockwell Automation FactoryTalk Suite for Temperature Control

 Rockwell Automation Timers Example for Temperature Control

 Complete working example demonstrating Timers implementation for Temperature Control using Rockwell Automation FactoryTalk Suite.
-This code has been tested on ControlLogix hardware.
+Follows Rockwell Automation naming conventions.
+Tested on ControlLogix hardware.

 // Rockwell Automation FactoryTalk Suite - Temperature Control Control